SWOT analysis for retail

 It has become the framework for thought for business today in Australia.

-What you do is get a few people together to look at your retail business.
+What you do is bring a few people together to review your retail business.

 Here’s how it goes: